-We understand how difficult it is for children and parents as they move into a new class or a new school and will do what we can, according to the individual needs of the child, to make transitions between classes- including from the nursery- as smooth as possible.
-This may include, for example:
+We understand how difficult it is for pupils and parents as they move into a new class or a new school and will do what we can, according to the individual needs of the pupil, to make transitions between classes- including from the nursery- as smooth as possible.
+This will include:

-- Additional meetings for the parents and child with the new teacher - Additional visits to the classroom environment in order to identify where the toilets are, where the pegs are etc. - Opportunities to take photographs of key people and places in order to make a transition booklet.

-Enhanced transition arrangements are tailored to meet individual needs.
+- Additional meetings for the parents and child with the new teacher(s). - Additional visits to the classroom environment in order to identify where the toilets are, where the pegs are etc. - Opportunities to take photographs of key people and places in order to make a transition booklet. - Enhanced transition arrangements can be tailored to meet individual needs.